 Registered referral agents assist families in genuine financial need to access FairPlay vouchers.

 If you have previously been approved as a referral agent for the Get Started Vouchers program, you do not need to re-register for FairPlay.
-The government will contact existing providers with further information about Round 2 of FairPlay.
+The government will contact existing providers with further information about the next round of FairPlay.

 All new referral agents will need to complete an online registration for FairPlay.